 “Well you had more kids after you obviously ruined the first one!” she shouted, staring in disgust at James, who was anxiously (and weirdly) making open mouthed not-going-to-cry faces a couple of feet behind me.

-“Excuse me – you’re the crazy bitch!” the woman screamed.
-I stayed close and spoke quietly.
+“You’re a crazy b—-!” the woman screamed.
+I moved in very closer and spoke quietly.
 “You’re right.
 If you think my 3 year old is scary right now, you have yet to see me when I lose my temper.”
 The woman blinked and stepped back, surprised by my own brand of crazy.
 But just for a second.
 I could tell that I had probably said too much – my hand was on my cell phone to call for help.
 Luckily, at that very moment several employees and the mother from the checkout line all came outside.
 The battle continued loudly as I crossed the street with the children and hurried home.